The difference between CPI and RPI inflation - and why it matters

 The consumer price index (CPI) and retail price index (RPI) are both important indicators of inflation.
 But what is the difference and why do they matter?

-Look on the ONS site and you will see that “an advantageous property of the geometric mean is that it can better reflect changes in consumer spending patterns relative to changes in the price of goods and services.”
-That may be so.
-But the real advantage to the government of using a geometric mean is that it is always below or equal to the arithmetic mean.
+It is also the case, says the ONS, that “an advantageous property of the geometric mean is that it can better reflect changes in consumer spending patterns relative to changes in the price of goods and services.”
+That may be so, but the real advantage to the government of using a geometric mean is that it is always below or equal to the arithmetic mean.

 So much so that the so called “formula effect” tends to produce a significant difference in the different indices (see the ONS chart below) with the RPI usually ending up between 0.7 and one percentage point higher than other measures and sometimes rather more: in June 2022 CPI was 9.4% and RPI was 11.9%.
 That’s a meaningful difference and might go some way to explaining why the government still uses RPI to calculate all sorts of things – despite it being of no use to the ONS as a national statistic.

 Look to the list of things CPI is considered useful for and you will mostly see that it involves calculating rises in payments from the government to the public (jobseekers allowance, the state pension, universal credit, housing benefit and personal independence payments for example).

 Look to the list of things that use generally significantly higher RPI and you will see they mostly involve the calculation of rises in payments from the public to the government (interest on student loans, alcohol duty, tobacco duty, car tax and air passenger duty for example).
 Who could have guessed it would end up that way around?